srele96/sk-experiments/tcp-packages/README.md

 ## Important notes

 - Doesn't work on Windows.
 If you are using Windows, you need WSL.
-- Run everything from WSL, otherwise won't work.
+- Run everything from WSL.
+Otherwise won't work.

 ## What units does this sample have?

 - Server on http://localhost:3000
-- Server that serves client that sends request to http://localhost:3000
+- Server that serves a client that sends a request to http://localhost:3000
 - UNIX script that listens to TCP traffic on the port 3000

 ## How does it work?